bb-io/Crowdin/README.md

 ### Pre-translations

-- **On pre-translation status changed** Triggered when the status of a pre-translation changes to one of the specified statuses.
+- **On pre-translations status changed** Triggered when the status of all pre-translations in a project changes to one of the specified statuses.

 ## Feedback